-C. SELECTION CRITERIA :
+4.4 SELECTION CRITERIA

 - a) Selection will be made on the basis of Competitive Entrance Exam.
-Candidates willing to secure admission in Agriculture (Code- A1 to A 6) Faculty will have to appear in Competitive Entrance Test.
-Counselling and Admission will be allowed in the subject applied for admission on the basis of seat availability and reservation policy of Bihar Government. - b) Merit list shall be prepared on the basis of marks obtained in Competitive Entrance Exam - c) Cut off marks for SC/ST candidate is 40% and 45% for all other categories in the merit list of Competitive Entrance Exam. - d) In case of a tie of Marks then their age will determine the priority.
+Candidates willing to secure admission will have to appear in Competitive Entrance Test.
+Counselling and Admission will be allowed in the subject applied for admission on the basis of seat availability and reservation policy of Government of Bihar. - b) Merit list shall be prepared on the basis of marks obtained in Competitive Entrance Exam. - c) The cut off marks for all other Categories except SC/ST Category is 45% and for SC/ST Category is 40% in the merit list of Competitive Entrance Examination. - d) In case of same marks in the merit list of competitive Entrance Examination, date of birth shall be given priority. - e) Candidate may be sent off-campus for completing the research work.